peer-calls/peer-calls/README.md

 # Browser Support

 Tested on Firefox and Chrome, including mobile versions.
-Also works on Safari, however connection issues have been reported.

-Does not work on iOS 10, but should work on iOS 11 - would appreciate feedback!
+Also works on Safari and iOS since version 11.
+Does not work on Microsoft Edge because they do not support DataChannels yet.

 For more details, see here: